Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

-- If you were confirmed with COVID-19 and have not yet recovered according to the Israeli protocol and the protocol of your destination country – you should not board the flight or the cruise.
+- If you are positive for COVID-19 and have not yet recovered in accordance with the Israeli protocol and the protocol of your origin country – do not board a plane or a ship to Israel.

-Detailed instructions on entering Israel for non-Israelis from the population and Immigration Authority website >
+For instructions please see the Population and Immigration Authority website >

-- If a non-Israeli is confirmed with COVID-19 during their stay in Israel, they must adhere to the isolation guidance for non-Israelis.
+- Non-Israeli citizens that test positive for COVID-19 during their stay in Israel, must comply with the isolation guidance for non-Israelis.

 Information on isolation for confirmed non-Israeli cases >

 Please note: non-Israeli citizens who test positive for COVID-19 and refuse to go into isolation, or breach isolation guidelines may be denied entry to Israel for a certain time period, which will be set by the Population and Immigration Authority.